Kubernetes Deployment

 Install with Helm bash

-# Add and install from the local chart
+# Install from the local chart in the repository

 helm install mezite ./deploy/helm/mezite/ \